 Creating and analyzing the seismomectonic model of Hungary

 Get an insight into the structure of the Earth’s crust, learn more about the faults created by past earthquakes and create a model for Hungary that will help in risk assessment and large-scale infrastructure development.
-Briefly, this is the main aim of the joint research program of the CSFK Geodetic and Geophysical Institute and the GEOMEGA Ltd. The creation of the seismotectonic model of Hungary will be accomplished owing to the support of the excellence program of the National Research, Development and Innovation Office with a grant of HUF 206 million.
+Briefly, this is the main aim of the joint research program of the Institute of Earth Physics and Space Science and the GEOMEGA Ltd. The creation of the seismotectonic model of Hungary will be accomplished owing to the support of the excellence program of the National Research, Development and Innovation Office with a grant of HUF 206 million.

 From time to time earthquakes occur in Hungary although the vast majority of them are not felt by the residents, events causing major damages are take place only in every 20-30 years.
 However, this is still an important issue that needs to be addressed: – Although earthquake activity is moderate in the Pannonian Basin, there were historic seismic events that caused serious devastation in the past.
 Nowadays, a large earthquake may have unpredictable consequences as a result of the highly urbanized environment, says one of the project researchers.
 For this reason, the consortium participants are convinced that it is essential for researchers to have a better picture on the causes, precursors and generation mechanism of major earthquakes, as well as the process itself and its anticipated consequences.